-The PSM1700 is a self-contained test instrument, with one output and two inputs, which incorporates a suite of test functions.
+The PSM1735 is a self-contained test instrument, with one output and two inputs, which incorporates a suite of test functions.

-The PSM1700 has a versatile generator output that can be used as a signal generator for the following waveforms:
+The PSM1735 has a wide bandwidth generator output that can be used as signal generator for sine or square waveforms.

-sine, triangle square sawtooth

 A dc offset may be added to the signal generator output.